The last throes of Uganda's Lord's Resistance Army | DW | 24.01.2022

 "They burned villages and tortured the inhabitants," he told DW.
 "Farmers could no longer cultivate their fields, hunters could no longer hunt and fishermen could no longer fish.
 They raped pregnant women and girls."

-While the extent of atrocities committed by the LRA in the CAR is perceived as enormous, he added, there are no official figures on the number of victims.
+While the extent of atrocities committed by the LRA in the CAR is believed to be vast, he added, there are no official figures on the number of victims.

 According to the United Nations (UN), more than 100,000 people were killed by the LRA across several countries and regions.
 Between 60,000 and 100,000 children have been abducted, and many were misused as child soldiers.
 More than one million people were displaced as a direct consequence of the attacks.